cert-manager/cert-manager/GOVERNANCE.md

 > - 📢 Deadline: April 3rd, 2023 23:59 UTC
 > - 🚨 Note: to speed up the process, you may answer with a :+1: or a comment stating that you are lazy to help reach consensus before the deadline.

 Any disagreements with regards to the decision must be posted as a comment on the Slack message or to the email thread along with an explanation of why.
 Disagreements posted without justification will not be considered.

+While most decisions are typically reached through the principle of lazy consensus, there exists the option for a maintainer to propose a formal vote.
+Unless otherwise specified, such a vote would require a simple majority approval from all maintainers to be considered successful.
+Situations that might warrant a formal vote include, but are not limited to, cases where a decision necessitates explicit input from every participant or when disagreements arise during a lazy consensus discussion.

 ### Stepping Down as a Maintainer